Mikerniker/100_Days_of_Python/Day78/README.md

 revenue_estimate = round(revenue_estimate, -6)
 print(f'The estimated revenue for a $350 film is around ${revenue_estimate:.10}.')
 ```
-- (The colon : and dot . in a print statement helps control the number of digits you'd like to show up in the output)
+- (The colon : and dot . in a print statement helps control the number of digits that shows up in the output)